nigelarue/Codicus_Quizicus_Javascriptus/README.md

 Step 4: Finish the Quize

 After answering all the questions, you will see a displayed "Game Over" card.
-Click on the "Submit" button to submit your initials and save the time you were able to finish the quiz with.
+Click on the "submit" button to submit your initials and save the time you were able to finish the quiz with.

+## Known Bugs

+Some questions require a double-click, and local storage does not appear to save and display user score and data.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please submit a request first to discuss what you would like to change.

 Please make sure to update tests as appropriate.